ktmeaton/ncov-recombinant/README.md

     > - **Tip**: Display log of most recent workflow: `cat $(ls -t logs/ncov-recombinant/*.log | head -n 1)`

+1. How do I cleanup all the output from a previous run?

+    ```bash
+    snakemake --profile profiles/tutorial --delete-all-output
+    ```

+1. Why are some lineages called `X*-like`?

+    A cluster of sequences may be flagged as `-like` if one of following criteria apply:

+    1. The lineage assignment by [Nextclade](https://github.com/nextstrain/nextclade) conflicts with the published breakpoints for a designated lineage (`resources/breakpoints.tsv`).

+        - Ex.
+An `XE` assigned sample has breakpoint `11538:12879` which conflicts with the published `XE` breakpoint (`ex.
+8394:12879`).
+This will be renamed `XE-like`.

+    1. The cluster has 10 or more sequences, which share at least 3 private mutations in common.

+        - Ex.
+A large cluster of sequences (N=50) are assigned `XM`.
+However, these 50 samples share 5 private mutations `T2470C,C4586T,C9857T,C12085T,C26577G` which do not appear in true `XM` sequences.
+This will be renamed `XM-like`.
+Upon further review of the reported matching [pango-designation issues](https://github.com/cov-lineages/pango-designation/issues) (`460,757,781,472,798`), we find this cluster to be a match to `proposed798`.

+1. Why are some lineages classified as "positive" recombinants but have no information about their parents or breakpoints?

+    There are 5 recombinant lineages that _can_ be identified by `nextclade` but _cannot_ be verified by `sc2rf`.
+When sequences of these lineages are detected by `nextclade`, they will be automatically passed ("autopass") through `sc2rf` as positives.
+As a result, these sequences will have `NA` values under columns such as `parents_clade` and `breakpoints`.

+    1. `XN` | [Issue #137](https://github.com/ktmeaton/ncov-recombinant/issues/137) | Breakpoints lie at the extreme 5' end of the genome.
+    1. `XP` | [Issue #136](https://github.com/ktmeaton/ncov-recombinant/issues/137) | Breakpoints lie at the extreme 3' end of the genome.
+    1. `XAR` | [Issue #106](https://github.com/ktmeaton/ncov-recombinant/issues/106) | Breakpoints lie at the extreme 5' end of the genome.
+    1. `XAS` | [Issue #86](https://github.com/ktmeaton/ncov-recombinant/issues/86) | The first parent cannot be differentiated between `BA.5` and `BA.4` (without using deletions).
+    1. `XAZ` | [Issue #87](https://github.com/ktmeaton/ncov-recombinant/issues/87) | There are no "diagnostic" mutations from the second parent (`BA.2`).

+    The setting for auto-passing certain lineages is located in `defaults/parameters.yaml` under the section `sc2rf_recombinants` and `auto_pass`.

 1. How do I change the parameters for a rule?

     - Find the rule you are interested in customizing in `defaults/parameters.yaml`.
 For example, maybe you want recombinants visualized by `division` rather than `country`.